-Online exchanges require you to get verified and this can take a lot of time.
-They have a history of getting overloaded with customers and being unable to verify them in time.
-Many users have reported wait times of longer than 4 weeks to get a response from certain customer service representatives.
-However, at Bitcoin ATMs you can be verified within minutes, saving tons of time.
+Online exchanges require you to get verified, which can take time.
+They have a history of getting overloaded with customers and being unable to confirm them in time.
+Many users have reported wait times of longer than four weeks to get a response from certain customer service representatives.
+However, at Bitcoin ATMs, you can be verified within minutes, saving tons of time.

-You can trade cryptocurrency for as low as 0.25% on exchanges such as Binance and Kraken, but this is really only for advanced users.
-It comes with added risks and you can lose your capital doing trades in a market of crypto bots and high-frequency trading.
+You can trade cryptocurrency for as low as 0.25% on exchanges such as Binance and Kraken, but only for advanced users.
+It comes with added risks, and you can lose your capital making trades in a market of crypto bots and high-frequency trading.

 The Bitcoin Mining Transaction Fee

 Bitcoin fees are very different from traditional banking fees.
-Whereas financial institutions normally set their banking fees related to the value of a transaction, cryptocurrency fee rates are determined in a very different manner.
+Whereas financial institutions typically set their banking fees related to the value of a transaction, cryptocurrency fee rates are determined in a very different manner.
 The average Bitcoin fee is what would be called a fee-per-byte basis.
-So, the larger the transferred file is, the more the transaction fee will be.
+So, the larger the transferred file is, the larger the transaction fee.
 This is why Bitcoin fees are far easier to calculate than banking fees.

-The reason it is called a ‘mining’ fee is that people buy very expensive hardware units known as ‘mining rigs’.
+The reason it is called a ‘mining’ fee is that people buy costly hardware units known as ‘mining rigs.’
 These ASIC miners are used to confirm transactions and ‘mine’ new Bitcoins.
-It’s extremely convoluted but these guys are basically responsible for the entire Bitcoin ecosystem.
+It’s highly convoluted, but these guys are responsible for the entire Bitcoin ecosystem.

-Bitcoin miners receive a transaction fee for carrying out these operations that is measured in a small unit of a Bitcoin known as a satoshi.
-A Satoshi is equal to one hundred millionth Bitcoin.
-The measurement is named after Bitcoin founder Satoshi Nakamoto.
+Bitcoin miners receive a transaction fee for carrying out these operations measured in a small unit of Bitcoin known as a Satoshi.
+A Satoshi is equal to one hundred millionth Bitcoin, the measurement is named after Bitcoin’s founder Satoshi Nakamoto.

-The amount of a Bitcoin fee uses the formula of sat/byte, or satoshi per byte.
-The actual cost fluctuates along with the price of Bitcoins but for easy figuring, at the current rates a Bitcoin fee is going to run in the neighborhood of $3 to $6 per transaction.
+The final amount of a Bitcoin fee is based on the formula of sat/byte or Satoshi per byte.
+The actual cost fluctuates along with the price of Bitcoins, but for easy figuring, at the current rates, a Bitcoin fee is going to run in the neighborhood of $3 to $6 per transaction.
 Although that doesn’t sound like much of a fee, the amount does deter the practice of making frequent, small transactions with Bitcoin.

 Comparing Bitcoin Fees To Traditional Bank Fees

 While there is an initial cost to purchase Bitcoin, you will benefit in the long term from the ease with which you can move the crypto asset around.
-Bitcoin can also double as both an investment (the price potentially going up) that can be used for regular transactions.
+Bitcoin can also double as an investment (potentially going up) used for regular transactions.
 You can tie your cryptocurrency to a fiat debit card as a two-in-one.
-Meaning your investment can rise but you can make a fiat purchase in the meantime.
+Meaning your investment can rise, but you can make a fiat purchase in the meantime.